PrefectHQ/prefect/docs/orchestration/faq/faq.md

 # Frequently Asked Questions

-The questions listed here are specific to using Prefect to orchestrate Flows.
-The [FAQ in the core section](/core/faq.html) is for people looking to learn more about Prefect in general.
+The questions listed here are specific to using Prefect to orchestrate flows.
+The [FAQ in the Core section](/core/faq.html) is for people looking to learn more about Prefect in general.

 [[toc]]